 If you’re looking to connect with nature this summer then wildflower meadows in the rural Yorkshire Dales National Park are a good place to start.
 The rolling hills of the Dales speckled with an array of vibrant colours from the different species of flowers.
 One village’s wildflower meadows known as the “jewels in the crown” is particularly spectacular.
-Muker Meadows are a riot of wildflowers and wildlife.
+Muker wildflower meadows are a riot of florals and wildlife.

 A Site of Special Scientific Interest (SSSI) the hay meadows in the Northern Pennine Dales Meadows is rich in a variety of wildflowers perfect for a summer’s walk.
 You can enjoy such species as Wood Crane’s-bill, Melancholy Thistle, Yellow Rattle, Pignut, Lady’s Mantles, Rough Hawkbit, Cat’s-ear and Sweet Vernal Grass that litter the fields like a painter’s pallet.